 DIGITAL COMMUNICATIONS

 City Website: The city’s website is www.cityofferndale.org and is administered primarily by the Communications Officer.
 All departments have contributors who have been trained on posting and editing content.
 If a department needs additional staff trained as a website contributor, contact the Communications Officer.
 Individual departments are responsible for reviewing material for accuracy and identifying material that has become out-of-date.

+Material for the website should be concise, written in accessible language with limited jargon and, where appropriate, include links to further documentation for those interested in a deeper understanding of the material.

 Social Media: The city maintains a strong presence on social media and responds to inquiries posted on social media.
 Departments will assist the communication officer in drafting responses to these inquiries.
 Information that should be posted to social media should be sent to the Communications Officer, who will schedule the posts and maintain the ability to shorten, rewrite, or change graphics as needed.

+Employees are strongly discouraged from commenting from their personal account on City business, as it could be disclosable by public records request or create conflicting answers to the same inquiry.

 7. POWERPOINT PRESENTATIONS

-The first page of all power point presentations must contain the following:

-Title

-Approved city logo

-Date of presentation

-Audience (i.e. City Council, City Staff, etc.)

-Presenter(s)

-The following guidelines should be followed to maintain consistency and to help a successful presentation:
+Many public presentations, to council and for community meetings, necessitate the use of a PowerPoint presentation.
+An effective PowerPoint presentation uses the slides to enhance the discussion, not as a replacement for public speaking.
+Here are some recommendations for building a presentation:

-All text must be inset one inch from the edges of the slide to ensure the information is not cut off on the screen/monitor.
+All text should be inset one inch from the edges of the slide to ensure the information is not cut off on the screen/monitor.

 Do not use thin fonts such as Times New Roman.